 After our feeding session, we went into the small exhibition area to read more about the giraffes.
 A guide was also at hand to go through the materials and answer questions that we had.
 There I learned about the history of the Giraffe Centre and the different types of giraffes found in Kenya and the rest of Africa.

 History of the Giraffe Centre

 The Giraffe Centre was established by the African Fund for Endangered Wildlife (AFEW) to preserve the Rothschild Giraffe.
-It was set up by Jock and Betty Leslie-Melville when they realized that these species of Giraffe, only found in East Africa, were almost going extinct.
+It was set up by Jock and Betty Leslie-Melville when they realized that these species of giraffes, only found in East Africa, were almost going extinct.

 They began their conservation efforts by raising two Giraffes in their home (which is now the exclusive Giraffe Manor hotel) and eventually starting a breeding program through them.
 In 1983, after successfully raising enough funds, they opened the Giraffe Centre to the public.